samanthaburton/whose_data/README.md

 (1) Do I legally own the data this org has about me?
 (2) Can I see all the data they have about me, for free?

-We may add more questions in the future!
+We may add more questions in the future.

 *We call a company or organization we’re researching a ‘case’.*